Offences against the person

 Get the best defence when charged with offences against the person.

-Specialized in criminal law in the Greater Montreal area, Me Mocanu can defend you when facing an offence against the person charge.
+Experienced in criminal law in the Greater Montreal area, Me Mocanu can defend you when facing an offence against the person charge.

 In criminal law, assault refers to the intentional application of force to another person without their consent, directly or indirectly.
 An assault charge may also be brought forward when someone attempts or threatens, by an act or a gesture, to apply force to another person.